balder-dev/balder/doc/source/index.rst

    BalderHub <https://hub.balder.dev>

-Balder is a Python test framework that allows you to reuse test code you've written once across different but similar product versions or variations.
-This means, that you can **install ready-to-use tests** or apply your **own pre-written tests** to evaluate all kinds of software - without reinventing the wheel.
+Balder is a Python test system that allows you to reuse test code written once for different product versions or variations, without any code duplicates.
+This means, that you can **install ready-to-use tests** or apply your **own pre-written tests** to evaluate different product variants - without reinventing the wheel.

 .. raw:: html